open-telemetry/opentelemetry-ebpf-profiler/design-docs/00001-off-cpu-profiling/README.md

 # Author's preference

-My preference is Option B, as it provides latency information additional to off-CPU stack traces, which is crutual for latency analysis.
+My preference is Option B, as it provides latency information additional to off-CPU stack traces, which is crucial for latency analysis.

 Option B might be a bit more complex, as it utilizes two additional hooks along with an additional eBPF map for them to communicate, compared to Option A with a single hook on